Fade it Like a Pro - How to Hit a Fade (It's Simple)

 • See the adjacent illustration for a visual.

-How to Hit a Fade with the Alignment Disc
+How to Hit a Fade in Golf with the Alignment Disc

 • Set the Alignment Disc about a club-length from the ball and a foot inside the target line (see picture).